mj1618/stepwise-migrations/README.md

 Loosely based on flyway.
 Only "up" migrations are supported so far, but what more do you need?

+## Notes

+All files ending in `.sql` in the migration directory will be applied.
+They are first sorted in ascending order based on filename.
+No subdirectories are read below the migration directory.

 ## Usage

 ### Migrate

+Command:

 ```bash
 npx stepwise-migrations migrate \